This page describes Library resources that may be of use to LWTech instructors.

-Plagiarism and Academic Dishonesty are covered in both the Faculty Handbook (available through LWTech Intranet) and the LWTech Student Handbook.
+Plagiarism and Academic Dishonesty are covered in both the Faculty Guidebook (available on Canvas) and the LWTech Student Handbook.
 It is upon the Faculty to determine the course of action where Academic Dishonesty or Plagiarism has taken place, but should Faculty identify a case of Academic Dishonesty or Plagiarism they will contact the Vice President of Instruction to begin putting together a file describing the incident and course of action.

-The Plagiarism and Copyright section of the Faculty Handbook (available through LWTech Intranet) provides useful information for you to consider when integrating content into your courses or classrooms.
-It is advised you review these guidelines when selecting print, electronic, and online content for courses.
-Librarians in the Library Learning Commons can provide support and guidance around issues of copyright and fair use and can research copyright on specific content or find suitable alternatives should there be significant copyright restrictions.
+Librarians in the Library can provide support and guidance around issues of copyright and fair use and can research copyright on specific content or find suitable alternatives should there be significant copyright restrictions.

 The Copyright Clearance Center is a service that can help you produce printed or electronic course packets and handouts using books and other copyrighted materials for a small fee.
 The cost depends on the materials and publishers.

 Up until December, 2016, the Library provided access to Netflix for educators; however, subscriptions have since been canceled.
 The library still uses Kanopy for live video streaming.
 If you have any questions or comments, please email us.

 Along with a college-wide (all employees and students) subscription to the New York Times, LWTech also provides access to New York Times in Education which includes Learning Network, a significant source of curated learning materials.
 Check out the Part 3 video below in particular to learn more about searching and navigating this platform.